-Another important part of this system is the vent pipes and vents that release air from the grey and black water holding tanks.
-On most models the exterior vent cap is attached to the roof and must be kept clear of obstructions to perform as intended.
-On connected to campground sewage hookup. some models, the vent pipe may be part of the drainage system referred to as a "wet vent" (water flows downward as air flows upward in the same pipe).
+Vent pipes and vents release air from the grey and black water holding tanks.
+On most models the exterior vent Keep drain valve closed to minimize the cap is attached to the roof and must be kept clear of obstructions to perform as intended.

+On some models, the vent pipe may be part of the drainage system referred to as a "wet vent" where water flows downward as air flows upward in the same pipe.